omerilhNN/DOTTRunnerProject/README.md

 # DOTTRunnerProject

-This project has been developed for Gazi DOTT
+This project has been developed for Gazi DOTT.

+That version of my game is just a demo.

+This game is a simple runner game which is developed for the computer platform.